freckle/scientist-hs/README.md

   $ newExperiment "users" fetchAllUsers
 ```

-If a candidate branch raises an exception, that will never compare equally.
+When using `experimentCompareOn`, `By`, or `Eq`, if a candidate branch raises an
+exception, that will never compare equally.

-(Exceptions in the control branch are never caught by us, so there's no need to
-consider them here.)

 ### [Adding context](https://github.com/github/scientist#adding-context)